Thursday, June 11, 2026

 RELATED: Consuming Cannabis Before Workouts Can Help

-In other words, they found that cannabis has no negative impact on exercise but also that regular cannabis users were consistently exceeding their non-using peers when it came to performance.
+In other words, they found cannabis has no negative impact on exercise but also regular cannabis users were consistently exceeding their non-using peers when it came to performance.

 easy workouts

-While the study authors were unable to provide any explanation as to the reasons behind why cannabis users are fitter than those that don’t partake, they hypothesize that, “As cannabis users report that cannabis use increases their enjoyment of and recovery from exercise, the users in our sample may have found their prescribed exercise program, as well as exercise outside of it, more enjoyable and manageable.”
+While the study authors were unable to provide any explanation as to the reasons behind why cannabis users are fitter than those who don’t partake, they hypothesize, “As cannabis users report cannabis use increases their enjoyment of and recovery from exercise, the users in our sample may have found their prescribed exercise program, as well as exercise outside of it, more enjoyable and manageable.”

-People who toke up may tell you that exercising while high makes it much more enjoyable, but beneath the surface there are likely many chemical interactions at work.
-For example, people say that running gives you a “runner’s high”, which is described as that euphoric feeling that we enjoy when people reach a certain level during their workout.
+People who toke up may tell you exercising while high makes it much more enjoyable, but beneath the surface there are likely many chemical interactions at work.
+For example, people say running gives you a “runner’s high”, which is described as a euphoric feeling enjoyed when people reach a certain level during their workout.
 This is because we release chemicals called endorphins.

 So why not incorporate more cannabis into your fitness routine?
 Go ahead, it will do good for your body.